liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/05-overriding-core-classes-with-ext-plugins.markdown

 [TOC levels=1-4]

-A supported use case for using Ext plugins in @product@ is overriding its core classes (e.g., `portal-impl`, `portal-kernel`, etc.).
+A supported use case for using Ext plugins in @sharepoint@ is overriding its core classes (e.g., `portal-impl`, `portal-kernel`, etc.).
 You can reference the [Finding Core Liferay Portal Artifacts](/docs/7-2/customization/-/knowledge_base/c/finding-artifacts#finding-core-artifact-attributes) section for help distinguishing core classes.
 Make sure you've reviewed the